Declutter and Organize

 Start in the most stressful room in your home and go through every single item on every shelf, in every drawer or bin.
 You must look at everything and find it a permanent “place.”

 Remember: Don’t be scared to throw stuff away.
 Doing this, I found lots of hidden gems in my closet that I’d forgotten about and tossed lots of clothes that I often wore but didn’t like.
 I rotate the same clothes more often now but love everything I wear.

 Important: Do not make things pretty or decorate at all this weekend.
 Just create basic systems to access your stuff easily.

 Basic Keys to Remember

 - Every item must have a place

-- The place needs to be more accessible if the item is used every day.
+- Things you use everyday need to be readily accessible.
 Coffee cups used every more need to be easier to get to than your cookie cutters.

 - Do not spend this time “prettifying” your new systems.
 This weekend the focus is on creating systems that work.
 We’re worried about functionality, not appearance.